PurdueCAM2Project/SE4ML/sphinx-book/source/software/chapter_python.rst

    moduleName = moduleObject

-When Python loads a module, Python reads in the module’s file executing the commands.
-The commands assign values to variables within the module’s namespace that it puts the names in.
+When Python loads a module, Python reads in the module's file executing the commands.
+The commands assign values to variables within the module's namespace that it puts the names in.
 These are available in the module object, so you can access the names defined in the module by the expression